-Much analysis goes into the festival’s set times – being the opening act is always an honour.
-The spot is usually offered to the hottest act on the lineup – an artist or band who are rapidly on the rise.
+Much analysis goes into the festival’s set times.
+Being the opening act is always an honour.
+The spot is usually offered to the hottest act on the lineup: an artist or band who is rapidly on the rise.
 In recent years, Jesswar, Amyl & The Sniffers, Cable Ties and Power have kicked things off, setting the tone for what’s to come.

 A 360-degree spin looking high and low will momentarily take you to another place.
 The sky-high trees, ethereal lanterns and lush grass surround a stage that’s beautifully modest but functionally unparalleled.

 Across Meredith’s two nights, you’ll listen to rock, pop, hip hop, punk, soul, disco, house, techno and everything in between.
 You’ll be exposed to cultures for the first time; voices and stories that buck the status quo.